meysamhadeli/codai/README.md

 ## 🔮 LLM Models
 ### ⚡ Best Models
-The codai works well with advanced LLM models specifically designed for code generation, including `GPT-4`, `GPT-4o`, and `GPT-4o mini`.
+The codai works well with advanced LLM models specifically designed for code generation, including `GPT-4o` and `GPT-4`.
 These models leverage the latest in AI technology, providing powerful capabilities for understanding and generating code, making them ideal for enhancing your development workflow.

 ### 💻 Local Models
 In addition to cloud-based models, codai is compatible with local models such as `Ollama`.
-To achieve the best results, it is recommended to utilize models like `DeepSeek-Coder-v2`, `CodeLlama`, and `Mistral`.
+To achieve the best results, it is recommended to utilize models like [Phi-3-medium instruct (128k)](https://github.com/marketplace/models/azureml/Phi-3-medium-128k-instruct), [Mistral Large (2407)](https://github.com/marketplace/models/azureml-mistral/Mistral-large-2407) and [Meta-Llama-3.1-70B-Instruct](https://github.com/marketplace/models/azureml-meta/Meta-Llama-3-1-70B-Instruct).
 These models have been optimized for coding tasks, ensuring that you can maximize the efficiency and effectiveness of your coding projects.

 ### 🌐 OpenAI Embedding Models
 The codai platform uses `OpenAI embedding models` to retrieve `relevant content` with high efficiency.
 Recommended models include are **text-embedding-3-large**, **text-embedding-3-small**, and **text-embedding-ada-002**, both known for their `cost-effectiveness` and `accuracy` in `capturing semantic relationships`.
 These models are ideal for applications needing high-quality performance in `code context retrieval`.